paolo-giaccone/Datacenter-lab-CE-pub/LAB-K4/README.md

 2. Start the lab.
 Check for both routers the routing tables with both `route` and `ip route`.
 Are the obtained info equivalent?
 1. Looking at the `log` file of BGP, how often the KEEPALIVE message is sent among the routers?
 1. Instead of using `telnet`, use `vtysh` to access the command line interface of `bgpd`.
 What you learn from the output of `show ip bgp`?
 You can exit `vtysh` by typing `exit`.
-1. What you learn from the output of `show ip summary`?
+1. What you learn from the output of `show ip bgp  summary`?
 1. Try to ping `h2` from `h1`.
 Does it work?
 Why?

 ## 4.4 BGP Announcements with 2 ASs